Self-care is a word that we often hear but it can look different for each of us.

 Are you a morning person or a late-night person?

-I’m more productive in the morning and I have to evaluate tasks that require different levels of brainpower.
-If I need to be really creative, I found that I tend to tap out by a certain time each day.
+I’m more productive in the morning and have to evaluate tasks that require different levels of brainpower.
+If I need to be really creative, I find that I tend to tap out by a certain time each day.

 I need to tackle the mentally challenging tasks first, not last.